Daedaleopsis

 Daedaleopsis is a genus of fungi in the family Polyporaceae.
 The name Daedaleopsis is a reference to Daedalus, the labyrinth-maker of myth.
 Similarly, the maze-like pattern of pores is taxonomically described as being daedaloid.
 DNA was recovered and sequenced from fragments of a nearly 7000-year-old fruit body of D. tricolor found in an early Neolithic village in Rome.

 Taxonomy

 The genus was circumscribed by German mycologist Joseph Schröter in 1888.

 Description

 Daedaleopsis fungi have basidiocarps that are annual, with a cap or effused-reflexed (crust-like with the edges forming cap-like structures).
 Their colour is pale brown to deep red, zonate, with a mostly smooth cap surface, lamellate to tubular hymenophore, and a pale brown context.
 Microscopic features include a trimitic hyphal system with clamped generative hyphae, and the presence of dendrohyphidia.
 Daedaleopsis has hyaline, thin-walled, and slightly curved cylindrical spores that are negative in Melzer's reagent and Cotton Blue.

-Habitat and distrituion
+Habitat and distribution

 Daedaleopsis fungi cause white rot, and are widely distributed in the Northern Hemisphere.